GormR/HW_for_AgOpenGPS/README.md

 ![](https://discourse.agopengps.com/uploads/default/original/2X/c/c1b394220444382039f35444654e9a8aaf33b567.png)

 1. µC e. g.
-Ardusimple Nano, Teensy4.1, ESP32,... controlling the power stage and sampling wheel angle sensor (WAS) and optionally IMU data.
+Arduino Nano, Teensy4.1, ESP32,... controlling the power stage and sampling wheel angle sensor (WAS) and optionally IMU data.
 Also reads the switches
 2. Power stage to drive a motor or hydraulic valves
 3. Input section: Analog-digital converter for WAS signal and decoupling for buttons
 4. Satellite navigation receiver (GNSS) with RTK precision + antenna (one or two sets)